 Other scientific studies have found similar results: grape seed extract helps prevent blood clots from forming, lowers blood pressure, and shields blood vessels and arteries from free radical damage.
 There may be no more powerful natural medicine to protect against heart disease than French grape seed extract.

 While I believe that the single most important thing you can do to manage your weight and prevent diabetes is to follow a healthy eating plan, there is no denying that grape seed extract can be a key part in getting healthy and recovering from sugar addiction.
 For example, a clinical study in Thailand found that grape seed extract reduced blood sugar levels after a high-carbohydrate meal.
 The OPCs in grape seed can help stop the sugar spikes that affect insulin levels and possibly lead to diabetes.

 Another study in 2009 found that grape seed extract reduced both buildup of abdominal fat and blood sugar levels.
 This was due, in part, to an increase of adiponectin, a protein responsible for regulating blood sugar, insulin metabolism, cholesterol, and inhibiting NF-kB activation and other inflammatory markers.
 Compared to the control group, the adiponectin level of the grape seed group increased 61 percent!
-Other scientific studies have found similar results with grape seed extract – it has been shown to activate cyclic AMP, protect against fat accumulation, and improve blood triglyceride and plasma lipid levels.
+Other scientific studies have found similar results — grape seed extract activates cyclic AMP, protects against fat accumulation, and improves blood triglyceride and plasma lipid levels.